Topodic/CompassOSC-Modules/README.md

-### Modules

 This is a repo for official modules for [CompassOSC](https://github.com/Topodic/CompassOSC).
 These differ from the samples in the software's repository as these have more practical utility.

+### Modules

+#### Equipped Gear

+Sends `true` or `false` messages when the player has equipped or unequipped a piece of armor (head, body, legs, feet) at an address based on the gear equipped/unequipped, ie `/wearing/diamond_boots`, so your animations should be Toggle Layers named for the gear they should be turned on while wearing, for instance `osc:/wearing/chainmail_helmet`.